yasu24/Telling-Story-with-Data/README.md

 # About me
 **Name:**       Yasuhiro Kawabata

-Pronoun:    he/him
+**Program:**    MISM-16

-Program:    MISM-16
+**Graduating:** 2023 Dec

-Graduating: 2023 Dec
+**Background:** Worked in a Japanese financial institution(7 years in Japan and 5 years in the UK) as a project manager and program manager for system infrastructure development projects

-Background: Worked in a Japanese financial institution(7 years in Japan and 5 years in the UK) as a project manager and program manager for system infrastructure development projects
+**Personal Info:** I live in Pittsburgh with my wife and 11-month-old baby.

 # What I hope to learn